 But what if I told you that to move towards your ‘bigger life’ you don’t have to do many hard changes?

-The way I approach things is through 'non-negotiables', a set of actions that will happen no matter what.
+The way I approach things is through ‘non-negotiables’, a set of actions that will happen no matter what.
+You can use non negotiable actions to succeed.

 One of my non-negotiables is this blog post.
 Every Sunday night, without a fail, I post a blog on DrivenWoman blog.
 I usually write these articles in advance, but every Sunday night I spend time doing the final edits, I select blog images and create social media links.
 Every Sunday night.
 My family knows this so our family time has been planned accordingly.